AMAN22SINGH08/JS_calculator/README.md

-Readme · MD
-JS Calculator
+JS Calculator using Web Development

 A simple calculator built using HTML, CSS, and JavaScript.